 It’s inappropriate for political parties, or any public body, to misrepresent the work of independent journalists in this way.

-At the time of writing, the various versions of the ad containing the altered headline had received somewhere between 222,000 and 510,000 impressions since 2 September.
+As of Friday 13 September, the various versions of the ad containing the altered headline had received somewhere between 222,000 and 510,000 impressions since 2 September.
 An impression is the number of times an ad appears on a screen and these numbers can includes multiple views by the same person.